Rakeela/dragora-notes/ideological-interpretations-of-The-Viceroy.md

 	17. Technological smoothness:  5/5
 	18. Technological extremophilia:  4/5
 	19. Stress/Boredom rating:  2/5 (Calm)
+	20. Me-points:  2/3
-	20. Kind of person most protected:  Encyclopedia fans and transportation engineers.
+	21. Kind of person most protected:  Encyclopedia fans and transportation engineers.
-	21. Special categories:  Homogenizing, Rehabilitative
+	22. Special categories:  Homogenizing, Rehabilitative
-	22. Conversion potential:  Unknown
+	23. Conversion potential:  Unknown
 26. Seat of Beauty
 	1. Mechanism proposal:  Despite their stated purpose (and functional effect) of promoting the arts, seats of beauty actually operate in *restraint* of cultural productivity.
 Specifically, they suppress, censor, and disrupt the promulgation of ugly art.
 This is a judicial system of the art world, making cases against crimes of art!
 They have their prosecutors, defenders, and judges, though unless they get called into courts of law, the proceedings almost never look anything like a real courtroom.
 	2. Mechanism proposal:  As the Commonwealth Palaces of Art protect marketers and promote the commodification of culture for profit, so do the Seats of Beauty.
 They try to work between what is beautiful and what is profitable.
 Artists tend to be novelty-seekers, too.
 This concentration of experts scours the system for saleable artwork.